Benjamin Zephaniah

 His frank autobiography, The Life And Rhymes of Benjamin Zephaniah (2018), was published to coincide with his 60th birthday.
 BBC Sounds broadcast him reading his own text.

-Benjamin Zephaniah now spends much of his time in China but continues working throughout Asia, South America, and Africa.
+During his final years, Benjamin Zephaniah spent much of his time in China but continued working throughout Asia, South America, and Africa.

 Photo credit: benjaminzephaniah.com